-In the depths of winter, triathletes in Northern climates have to adjust their training to the weather.
+In the depths of winter, triathletes and cyclists in Northern climates have to adjust their training to the weather.
 Some stay outdoors (minus the swim) as much as humanly possible for their training, while others tend to take it inside at a health club or gym for several months.
 While we are fans of being outdoors as much as possible, and think that there are many reasons to keep training outside even in cold weather, occasionally there is a day that is too nasty or workout that you just can’t do outside in the cold.

 While Running in winter is pretty straightforward – you just layer up and pick your path carefully, and you can usually stay outdoors for most if not all of the winter, cycling training is a little more complex in cold weather.
 When it comes to cycling in winter, we have experimented with a little of everything, and see pros and cons in several approaches.
 As with all things training-related, the answer is probably a thoughtful blend of a few different approached to keep yourself in great bike shape until Spring.
 Here are three winter cycling training approaches, along with our thoughts on each.